StanleyY7/employee-creator/README.md

 - React + TypeScript and SCSS for the frontend.
 - Testing (Over 100 tests)
 - Dockerized Backend
-- Deployed backend by using Oracle Cloud (created a Virtual Machine that runs on Linux (this acts as a remote server), configured Security List with relevant Ingress rules to expose a port to listen for requests and a port that accepts ssh login attempts, installed Docker, installed docker-compose to run docker-compose commands from the remote server, transferred project folders across via scp, runs and works however it is served via http and so in the process of converting it into https by installing ssl/tsl certifcate into web server and configuring accordingly).
+- Deployed backend by using Oracle Cloud (created a Virtual Machine that runs on Linux (this acts as a remote server), configured Security List with relevant Ingress rules to expose a port to listen for requests and a port that accepts ssh login attempts, installed Docker, installed docker-compose to run docker-compose commands from the remote server, transferred docker-compose file via scp, pulled employee-creator-backend:latest image from docker hub, runs and works however it is served via http and so in the process of converting it into https by installing ssl/tsl certifcate into web server and configuring accordingly).

 #### To be implemented